 - 2.3.
-Attach the top tether hook to the anchor on the backside of the rear seatback.
+Attach the top tether hook to the anchor on the back of the rear seatback.
 Make sure that you secure the top tether to the top tether anchor and not to the seatback latch. - 2.4.
 Push rearward on the seatback until it locks into its upright position.
-Push and pull on the seatback to make sure it is secured properly. - Put the child restraint on the seat.
+Push and pull on the seatback to make sure it is secured properly. - 3.
+Put the child restraint on the seat.
 Attach and tighten the lower LATCH attachments on the child restraint to the lower anchors.
-If the child restraint does not have lower attachments or the desired seating position does not have lower anchors, secure the child restraint with the safety belts and the top tether.
-Refer to your child restraint manufacturer instructions and see Securing Child Restraints (Rear Seat) ⇒ 84 or Securing Child Restraints (Front Passenger Seat) ⇒ 86.
+If the child restraint does not have lower attachments or the desired seating position does not have lower anchors, secure the child restraint with the seat belts and the top tether.
+Refer to your child restraint manufacturer instructions and see Securing Child Restraints (With the Seat Belt in the Rear Seat) ♀ 86 or

-- Tighten the top tether. - 5.
+- 4. Tighten the top tether. - 5.
 Before placing a child in the child restraint, make sure it is securely held in place.
 To check, grasp the child restraint at the LATCH path and attempt to move it side to side and back and forth.
 There should be no more than 2.5 cm (1 in) of movement for proper installation.